jbratcher/gulp-dev-env/README.md

 # Gulp Live Reload Dev Environment

-Use Typescript and SASS, complie on file change, live browser reload, build a package
+Use Typescript and SASS, compile on file change, live browser reload, build a package

 ### Version